 For a great adventure close to home, go fishing at a small stream with a little spinner (Mepps size 0, for example).
 For even more fun, try fly fishing with small wet (sinking) flies.
 Keep a few to use as live bait the next time you go fishing for bigger fish, or to use as cut bait for catfish.

-The Creek Chub is the most widely distributed minnow in Iowa, occurring in every major watershed in the state.
-However, its abundance varies greatly with location.
+The Creek Chub is the most widely distributed minnow in Iowa, living in every major watershed in the state.
+Its abundance varies greatly with location.
 It reaches its greatest abundance in small streams while at the same time is only occasional in the larger rivers.
-The Creek Chub is rare and has a limited distribution in the Mississippi and Missouri Rivers.
+The Creek Chub is rare and has a limited distribution in the Mississippi and Missouri rivers.
 Populations of Creek Chubs are seldom found in lakes and reservoirs.

-Creek Chubs inhabit small to medium-sized streams with silt-free gravel bars.
-They can endure turbidity, provided the current sweeps the gravel free of silt.
+Creek Chubs live in small to medium-sized streams with silt-free gravel bars.
+They can endure turbidity, if the current sweeps the gravel free of silt.
 Creek chubs are one of the largest and most dominant fishes in Iowa creeks and streams.

-Male Creek Chubs breed by preparing a nest in the gravel-bottomed run by mounding up gravel about 3 inches high and several feet in length using the snout and mouth.
-Spawning activity commences in May when the water temperature reaches about 65 degrees F. Eggs are deposited in the nest by one or more females over a period of 2 weeks and covered with gravel by the male as nest building continues.
+Male Creek Chubs prepare a nest in the gravel-bottomed run by mounding up gravel about 3 inches high and several feet in length using their snout and mouth.
+Spawning activity starts in May when the water temperature reaches about 65 degrees F. Eggs are deposited in the nest by one or more females over 2 weeks and covered with gravel by the male as nest building continues.
 The male guards the nest against intruders with tubercle displays or swimming in a ritualized combative posture.

-Creek Chubs consume primarily aquatic and terrestrial insects, insect larvae, crustaceans, mollusks, and small fishes, along with the incidental ingestion of algae and other minute plants.
-This species attains about 12 inches in length after 4 years of life.
+Creek Chubs eat primarily aquatic and terrestrial insects, insect larvae, crustaceans, mollusks, and small fishes, along with the incidental ingestion of algae and other minute plants.
+This species reaches about 12 inches in length after 4 years of life.

 Creek Chubs provide some angling in small streams, particularly for young fishermen, and are an excellent food fish.
 This species is one of the principal bait fishes because they are hardy, abundant and easily kept in confinement.
 In the wild they are an important forage fish for sport fish species.